MIDRC/MIDRC_Diversity_Calculator/README.md

 ### Run Application

-To start the application, run:
+To start the application within the source directory, run:

-`python main.py`
+`python .`

 ### Generating Plots and Figures